Creating an all-weather escape for reading and working out. Part III

 The two jute ottomans in the photo above and the low wicker rocking chair in the photo below are vintage items from IKEA.
 I bought them years ago.
 It’s fun to find a home for things I’ve had forever--to save money and also to breathe new life into items I’ve always liked.

-See that light fixture on the far wall?
+See that light fixture on the far wall in the photo above?
 That’s an antique oil lamp from the 1800s.
 Years ago, a magnificent old farm in our area was razed to build a housing development.
 At the auction for the contents of the barn, I secured a pair of oil lamps.
 The lamp you see and its mate were made to be mounted at the front of a horse-drawn carriage.
-The brackets were mounted on the carriage, and the lamps could be removed from the brackets whenever the driver needed to get out and investigate something on the road.
+The brackets were affixed to the carriage, and the lamps could be removed from the brackets whenever the coachman needed to get out and investigate something on the road.
 The lamps were kept in fine condition over the years.
 Now, the brick wall in the atrium is just the place to display one of the pair.
 The lamp is in the direct line of vision as we enter the room, and I’m glad to give a place of honor to this piece of our history.

 Then I added my Ab-Doer Twist Abdominal Trainer, my rowing machine, and some exercise bands to the room, and we were good to go.
 Yesterday morning, I did some stretches.
 Then that afternoon, as the rain pounded on the skylights, I sank into the jade corduroy chair, feet up on the ottomans, and lost myself in I’m Your Huckleberry by Val Kilmer.
 Pure bliss.